Functional Requirements for AVS Products

-The following terms are used consistently throughout this document to signify requirements and recommendations:
+This document consistently uses the following terms to signify requirements and recommendations:

-- SHALL: Items preceded by SHALL are required for all commercial product releases.
+- SHALL: Items preceded by SHALL are requirements for all commercial product releases.

-- SHOULD: Items preceded by SHOULD are recommended for all commercial product releases and significantly improve the Alexa customer experience.
+- SHOULD: Items preceded by SHOULD are recommendations for all commercial product releases and improve the Alexa user experience.

-The following terms are used consistently throughout this document to describe Alexa features and concepts:
+This document consistently uses the following terms to describe Alexa features and concepts:

-- Voice-initiated: Products activated by customer speech for a hands-free experience.
-They can also be activated by a customer's touch.
+- Voice-initiated: Products activated by user speech for a hands-free experience or by user touch.

-- Touch-initiated: Products activated by a customer’s physical action on the product.
-These products do not support voice-initiated interactions.
+- Touch-initiated: Products activated by a user physically touching a control on the product.
+These products don't support voice-initiated interactions.

 - Tap-to-talk: Touch-initiated products activated by the customer pushing and releasing a button before speaking.

-- Hold-to-talk: Touch-initiated products activated by the customer holding down a button while speaking.
+- Hold-to-talk: Touch-initiated products activated by the customer holding down a button when speaking.

 - Attention states: The parts of an Alexa conversation flow, including Listening and Thinking.

 - Action button: A button used to wake or interrupt Alexa.
-It can be a hardware or GUI button on a device, a button on a product's remote control, or a GUI button in a companion app.
+It can be a hardware or GUI button on a device, a button on a remote control for a device, or a GUI button in a companion app.

 - Device control: A control used to adjust product settings or interact with media.
-The control can be a hardware or GUI button on a device, a button on a product's remote control, or a GUI button in a companion app.
+The control can be a hardware or GUI button on a device, a button on a remote control for a device, or a GUI button in a companion app.

-- Visual cues: Visual cues are LEDs or GUI elements that provide feedback to the customer on Alexa's state.
+- Visual cues: Visual cues are LEDs or GUI elements that provide feedback to the user on the current Alexa state.

-- Audio cues: Audio cues are sounds that provide feedback to the customer on Alexa's transitions between attention states.
+- Audio cues: Audio cues are sounds that provide feedback to the user on transitions between Alexa attention states.